ianxmason/git-commands/README.md

 at one point in time.
 In this hands on session we are going to explore some useful git commands for helping keep a modular commit history.

-There are a number of open PRs that show different branches which we will be using in this demo.
+There are two open PRs to show the different branches which we will be using in this demo.
 You can see the changes and commits in each branch by checking the PRs.

 ## Stashing local changes: git stash

 - Start by cloning this repository
 - Run `git status` to see you are on the main branch with no local changes.
-- Add a line in `src/main.py`, e.g. add `print("test")` at the end of the main function.
+- Make a change in `src/main.py`.
+Do this by adding `print("test")` at the end of the main function.
-- Run `git status` to see that `src/main.py` shows as changed
+- Run `git status` to see that `src/main.py` shows as changed.
 - Now we will try and merge the branch `stash-demo` into the branch `main`.
 The `stash-demo` branch also makes a change to `src/main.py`.
 Do this by running `git merge stash-demo`.
 - You will get an error like `error: Your local changes to the following files would be overwritten by merge: src/main.py`